 Consolidated net income after tax in 2019 reached P9.7 billion, 20% down from P12.0 billion last year.
 Net of eliminations, the coal segment and Southwest Luzon Power and Generation (Units 3 and 4) generated a net income of P6.2 billion and P3.5 billion, respectively, while Sem-Calaca (Units 1 and 2) generated P0.1 billion net loss.
 As a result, net income contribution to the Parent Company declined by 20% from P6.8 billion in 2018 to P5.5 billion in 2019.
 Excluding non-recurring items, SMPC's core income attributable to DMCI Holdings declined 23% from P7.4 billion to P5.7 billion.

-For detailed information - refer to SMPC's SEC Form 17A filed with the SEC and PSE.
+For detailed information - refer to SMPC Information Statement filed with SEC and PSE.